Vai al contenuto principale

 2. Place the findings of selected studies in the wider context of cutting-edge research on

-3. Collect, build, analyse and integrate datasets from different sources and research fields.
+3. Collect, build, analyze and integrate datasets from different sources and research fields.

 4. Plan the application of the main multi-disciplinary approaches for the characterisation and